Listen Transcript Share this on:

 16:01

-Acl.
-Right?
+Acl, right?
+Yeah.
 Well, Orlando, thank you for being on the podcast.
 I really appreciate you giving us your time.
 And what a setting, right?

 16:09

 Yeah.
-Mike, it was a pleasure, and we’re so happy to have you guys here.
-So thank you for taking the time.
+Mike, it was a pleasure, and we’re so happy to have you guys here, so thank you for taking the time.

 16:14